rudrat0319/vault-web/README.md

 # Vault Web

-This repository contains both backend and frontend code for local development.
-The backend is powered by **Spring Boot**, the frontend is built with **Angular**, and a **PostgreSQL** database is used for persistent data storage.

-➡️ See [**DIRECTORY.md**](https://github.com/DenizAltunkapan/meety/blob/main/DIRECTORY.md) for a full, generated project structure overview.

----

-**Vault Web** is the central entry point for all services in the Vault Web ecosystem.
-It provides a secure and private dashboard to access:
+**Vault Web** is a full-stack project combining a **Spring Boot** backend, an **Angular** frontend, and a **PostgreSQL** database for persistent data storage.
+It serves as the central entry point for all services in the Vault Web ecosystem, providing a secure and private dashboard for:

-- 🔐 A built-in password manager
-- ☁️ Your private file cloud (via `vault-cloud`)
 - 💬 Internal chats and collaboration tools
+- ☁️ Private file cloud (via `vault-cloud`)
+- 🔐 Built-in password manager
 - 🧑‍💻 User and session management

+## Project Structure

+- See [**DIRECTORY.md**](https://github.com/Vault-Web/vault-web/blob/main/DIRECTORY.md) for a full, generated project structure overview.

+- View our [**Javadoc documentation**](https://vault-web.github.io/vault-web) for a complete backend API overview.

 ---